jaymspeights/Poet/README.md

 ### Numbers
 *The second number represents the amount of digits minus one and the following numbers represent the values of the digits modulus ten.
 For example, 3 4 2 1 10 represents the number 210.
-3 means number, 4 means (4-1) 3 digits, and then the following 2, 1, and 0 are used to construct the number 210.
+3 means number, 4 means (4-1) 3 digits, and then the following 2, 1, and 10 are used to construct the number 210 (10 mod 10 is 0).
 We can construct the number 0 with the symbol 3 1*

 3 # ...# -> number -> (number: 3) (digits: #-1) [...value: #%10]